mchales/huispeak-backend/README.md

 ## Features

-- **User Authentication**: Secure user login, registration, and account management, implemented with Simple JWT and Djoser for robust JWT-based authentication.
+- **User Authentication**: Secure user login, registration, and account management, implemented with Simple JWT and Djoser for JWT-based authentication.
 - **Lesson Creation**: Create and manage conversational lessons for immersive learning.
 - **OpenAI Assistant Integration**: Enhance conversation practice with AI-generated responses and guidance.